Macronutrients in Health and Disease

 Carbohydrate, protein, and fat are essential for health maintenance, growth, reproduction, immunity, and healing.
 Deficits or excesses of any of these nutrients may compromise these processes, resulting in poor health outcomes, which vary depending on the macronutrient in question and the life stage of the affected person.

 In decades past, research on nutrition and disease frequently focused on the problems caused by diets that provided inadequate intakes of protein, calories, or micronutrients.
-Concerns that such deficient diets could lead to poor growth and development or might result in weight loss in elderly hospitalized individuals were appropriate.
-Currently, however, an excess of macronutrients is a far greater threat to health and well-being in developed countries and in many developing nations as well.
+Concerns that such deficient diets could lead to poor growth and development or might result in weight loss in elderly hospitalized individuals are sometimes appropriate.
+However, an excess of macronutrients is a far greater threat to health and well-being in developed countries and in many developing nations as well.
 Changing dietary habits have become a driving force behind common chronic diseases.

 This chapter focuses on the basics of macronutrients—their roles, sources, and requirements.
 All macronutrients provide energy.
 Carbohydrates and protein provide 4 kcal/gram, and fat provides 9 kcal/gram.
 The only other nutrient that supplies energy is alcohol, contributing 7 kcal/gram.

-Carbohydrate, in the form of starches and sugars, is the main energy source in the human diet, providing 50% or more of total calories.
+Carbohydrate, in the form of starches and sugars, is the main energy source in the human diet, typically providing 50% or more of total calories.
 Carbohydrate-containing foods can be classified in several clinically relevant ways:

 Simple vs. Complex Carbohydrate

 The term simple carbohydrate refers to monosaccharides and disaccharides.
-Common monosaccharides include glucose and fructose, while common disaccharides include sucrose.
+Common monosaccharides include glucose and fructose, while common disaccharides include sucrose and lactose.
 Figure 1, Figure 2, and Figure 3 represent the chemical structures of glucose, fructose, and sucrose.
 Foods high in simple carbohydrate include fruit, table sugar, and milk.

 Figure 1: Glucose (monosaccharide)